Domestic Violence in Arizona is defined by the statute ARS 13-3601.

 - Child or vulnerable adult abuse

-Is "Diversion" an Option for Some DV Cases?
+Is “Diversion” an Option for Domestic Violence Charges?

 - No Legal/Blood Relation: Because the “domestic violence” designation in a crime depends on the relationship between the victim and the defendant, a defense to such a designation would be to show that there is no legal or blood relationship which would qualify for the designation under ARS 13-3601.
 Furthermore, a court can determine whether a relationship exists depending on such factors as the type of relationship, its length, and when it ended.